Ritik101/Pig-Game/readme file.txt

+THIS IS HOW THE APPLICATION WORKS

+There are 3 stages at every point in game:

 1) User rolls dice
 	When the user/player clicks on the roll dice button then we need to generate a random dice roll, then we display the dice roll and then we check whether it is a 1 if it is not a 1 then we add dice